 Certain agreements that were assigned by bluebird bio to the Company in connection with the separation relate principally to licensed technology and may require future payments relating to milestones that may be met in subsequent periods or royalties on future sales of specified products.
-These agreements include the collaboration agreements entered into with BMS and Regeneron Pharmaceuticals, Inc. ("Regeneron") and the agreements entered into with Resilience, all of which were assigned to the Company in connection with the separation.
 Additionally, to the extent an agreement relating to licensed technology was not assigned to the Company, bluebird bio entered into a sublicense with the Company, which may require the Company to make future milestone and/or royalty payments.
-Please refer to Note 9, Collaborative arrangements and strategic partnerships, for further information on the BMS, Regeneron and Resilience agreements and to Note 10, Royalty and other revenue, for further information on license agreements.
+Please refer to Note 9, Collaborative arrangements and strategic partnerships, for further information on the BMS, Regeneron

+Pharmaceuticals, Inc. ("Regeneron"), and Novo Nordisk A/S ("Novo") agreements and to Note 10, Royalty and other revenue, for further information on license agreements.

-Based on the Company's development plans as of March 31, 2022, the Company may be obligated to make future development, regulatory and commercial milestone payments and royalty payments on future sales of specified products.
+Based on the Company's development plans as of June 30, 2022, the Company may be obligated to make future development, regulatory and commercial milestone payments and royalty payments on future sales of specified products.
 Payments under these agreements generally become due and payable upon achievement of such milestones or sales.
 When the achievement of these milestones or sales has not occurred, such contingencies are not recorded in the Company's financial statements.
-As further discussed in Note 9, Collaborative arrangements and strategic partnerships, BMS assumed responsibility for amounts due to licensors as a result of any future ex-U.S. sales of ABECMA®.
+As further discussed in Note 9, Collaborative arrangements and strategic partnerships, BMS assumed responsibility for amounts due to licensors as a result of any future ex-U.S. sales of ABECMA.